OVERVIEW

 BEA REGIONAL ECONOMIC ACCOUNTS (REA)

 The major drawback to these data is that they are only available at the 3-digit NAICS level for state and county income and at the 3-digit and 2-digit level for state and county employment, in addition to the data being lagged a year.
-IMPLAN therefore uses Bureau of Labor Statistics (BLS) Census of Employment and Wages (CEW) data to project REA data to the current data year and disaggregate to a more detailed Industry Scheme.
+IMPLAN therefore uses Bureau of Labor Statistics (BLS) Census of Employment and Wages (CEW) data to project Wage and Salary Income and Employee Compensation to the current data year and disaggregate to the more-detailed IMPLAN Industry Scheme.

-The BEA REA data provide a means to estimate proprietor employment and income, allowing for completion of the IMPLAN labor income data.
-The information used in developing IMPLAN data in this section is the following:
+The BEA REA data provide a means to help estimate proprietor employment and income, allowing for completion of the IMPLAN labor income data.
+The information used to develop IMPLAN data for proprietor income and employment includes the following:

 • 3-digit State level employee compensation (wage and salary plus other labor income and benefits) - SA06 tables